dmahugh/scs-draw/README.md

 # scs-draw
 This repository contains the executable program and related files for SCS-Draw (or simply "Draw"), the drawing program for early 1980s Kaypro CP/M microcomputers.
+Note that SCS-Draw requires the "Kaypro graphics" character set that was used in 1984 and later Kaypro CP/M models.

 ![screenshot](images/screenshot.png)
 ## History